 Logistics optimization: focus on all processes with potential for optimization

-In many companies, behaviors and processes become established over time that are not optimal.
+In many companies, behaviors and processes become established over time that are not ideal.
 However, when it comes to logistics in particular, it is important to regularly review all parameters.
-This is the only way to identify weak points, recognize inconsistent processes and thus improve processes in the long term.
+This is the only way to identify weak points, recognize inconsistent processes and improve processes in the long term.

 This is precisely where logistics optimization comes in, as it creates clarity and transparency as to how costs can be saved.